-This authentic Mexican rice recipe is easy to make, made with simple ingredients, and way better than rice you’ll find at a Mexican restaurant!
+This authentic Mexican rice recipe is easy to make, made with simple ingredients, and way better than the rice you’ll find at a Mexican restaurant!
 It’s the perfect side dish for all your favorite Mexican recipes.

 If I had to pick one side dish to serve at every meal, it would be this authentic Mexican rice!
-Made with easy to find ingredients and ready in 40 minutes, this rice is perfect alongside Mexican and Tex-Mex favorites like chicken enchiladas, chile rellenos, and carne asada.
+Made with easy-to-find ingredients and ready in 40 minutes, this rice is perfect alongside Mexican and Tex-Mex favorites like chicken enchiladas, chile rellenos, and carne asada.

 Mexican rice is a staple in my Mexican family.
 As a kid, it was one of those dishes that was always on the dinner table alongside refried beans and the salsa of the day that my mom always made from scratch.

-This recipe is exactly how my mom used to make it for me and my brothers and sisters, and I’m so excited to get in writing and share it with the world!
+This recipe is exactly how my mom used to make it for me and my brothers and sisters, and I’m so excited to share it with the world!

 - Long grain white rice: The long grains of this rice give you that perfect fluffy and light texture that you want from Mexican rice.
 Just be sure to rinse the rice under water to remove any extra starch.